AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_flutter.md

 ### Retrieve the push notification settings of multiple conversations

-<div class="alert info"><ol><li>You can retrieve the push notification settings of up to 20 conversations at each call.<li>If a conversation inherits the app setting or its push notification setting has expired, the returned dictionary does not include this conversation.</ol></div>
+<div class="alert note"><ul><li>You can retrieve the push notification settings of up to 20 conversations at each call.<li>If a conversation inherits the app setting or its push notification setting has expired, the returned dictionary does not include this conversation.</ul></div>

 You can call `fetchSilentModeForConversations` to retrieve the push notification settings of multiple conversations, as shown in the following code sample: